 Switzerland Travel Information

-The three official languages are Swiss German, French and Italian.
-A few people speak Romansch, but this is confined to the southeastern corner of the country.
+The four official languages are Swiss German, French, Italian and Romansch.
 Most people know at least three languages, including English.

 Swiss medical facilities and health care are among the best in the world, but very expensive and health insurance is recommended.
 Immunisation certificates are only required if the traveller has been in an infected area within two weeks prior to arrival in the country.
 There is a reciprocal health agreement with the UK and most EU countries, whose citizens are entitled to free or low-cost emergency medical treatment on presentation of a European Health Insurance Card (EHIC).
 Medical insurance is advised for other nationalities.

-Switzerland has a low crime rate compared to other European countries and is generally a safe country to travel in, however there has been a recent increase in petty theft and visitors should be alert to pickpockets and thieves, particularly in the city centres and on public transport.
-Be aware of robberies on overnight trains.
+Switzerland has a low crime rate compared to other European countries and is generally a safe country to travel in.
+However, there has been a recent increase in petty theft and visitors should be alert to pickpockets and thieves, particularly in the city centres and on public transport.
+Travellers should be aware of robberies on overnight trains.

 Swiss business culture is based predominantly on merit.
 The Swiss are masters of building well-oiled machines.
 The business world reflects this and operates in a similar fashion.
 Efficiency and organisation are prioritised.
 A formal, no-nonsense approach is central to business culture in Switzerland.
 There is little room for humour or lack of preparation in negotiations and business meetings.
 While the Swiss are slightly less pedantic than their German or French counterparts, great value is attached to appearance and punctuality.